kervinck/gigatron-rom/Contrib/Crouze/README.md

-- simple BASIC scripts for duratin tests (and have nice functional blinkenlights!)
+- simple BASIC scripts for tests (and have nice functional blinkenlights!)